Pay for yourself

-We (or third parties acting on our behalf) may transfer, store or process information about you in countries outside the EEA.
+We (or third parties acting on our behalf) may transfer, store or process information about you in countries outside the UK.
 Where this is the case we take the required steps to ensure that your personal information is protected.
-As described briefly above in this Privacy Notice we may, from time to time and where it is necessary to do so in order to provide you with the best care and treatment, engage and work with some specialist companies that are based outside of the European Economic Area.
+As described briefly above in this Privacy Notice we may, from time to time and where it is necessary to do so in order to provide you with the best care and treatment, engage and work with some specialist companies that are based outside of the UK.
 This includes providers of specialist medical devices, such as robotic surgical aids and cardiac monitoring, bespoke prostheses and certain genomic testing.
 In order to make use of those services, your personal data may have to be transferred to the provider of the device or service in question, all of whom are currently based in the US.
-That transfer would only take place where we have agreed the standard contractual clauses prescribed by the EU Commission, which oblige the recipient of your data to ensure that it is appropriately safeguarded.
+That transfer would only take place where there are robust technical and organisational measures including standard contractual clauses prescribed by the UK's Information Commissioner, which oblige the recipient of your data to ensure that it is appropriately safeguarded.

-We may also transfer specimens to specialist clinics in the US for particular specialised tests, but this will only take place in circumstances where you have been made aware that we propose to do so and have taken your specific consent to allow the transfer (of both the specimen and data) and there are adequate technological and organisational securities in place.
+We may also transfer specimens to specialist clinics in the US for particular specialised tests, but this will only take place in circumstances where we have a lawful basis to do so (of both the specimen and data) and there are adequate technological and organisational securities in place.

-This list of transfers of personal data outside the EEA is correct as of the date of this Privacy Notice.
+This list of transfers of personal data outside the UK is correct as of the date of this Privacy Notice.

-For further questions or to exercise any rights set out in this Privacy Notice, please contact BMI Healthcare's Information Governance & Data Protection Officer:
+For further questions or to exercise any rights set out in this Privacy Notice, please contact BMI Healthcare's Head of Information Governance and Data Protection Officer:

 BMI Healthcare Limited